PlugnPay/shopping-cart-PrestaShop/README.md

 - adjusted format the card's exp date is sent to PnP
 - added note to README about currency type matching requirement

+08/04/2023
+- fast adjustment to allow exp date to extend to 2025